The Maids: Production history

-The world premiere opened on 17 April 1947 at the Théâtre de l'Athénée in Paris, directed by Louis Jouvet with set design by Christian Bérard.
+The world premiere took place on 17 April 1947 at the Théâtre de l'Athénée in Paris, directed by Louis Jouvet with set design by Christian Bérard.
 The cast featured Monique Mélinand as Solange, Yvette Etiévant as Claire, and Yolande Laffont as Madame.

 In Britain, the play was first presented in French by the Institute of Contemporary Arts, initially at the Mercury Theatre, Notting Hill Gate, London, in 1952.
 Peter Zadek directed, while Eduardo Paolozzi provided the scenic design.
 Selma Vaz Dias played Solange, Olive Gregg played Claire, and Oriel Ross played Madame.
 The production subsequently transferred to the Royal Court Theatre, where Betty Stockfeld played Madame and David de Bethel provided the scenic design.
-Zadek also directed the play's first production in Britain in English, which opened on 5 June 1956 at the New Lindsey Theatre Club.
+Zadek also directed the play's first English-language production in Britain, which opened on 5 June 1956 at the New Lindsey Theatre Club.
 Selma Vaz Dias again played Solange and Betty Stockfeld played Madame, while Hazel Penwarden played Claire.

 The play was produced at Tempo Playhouse in New York City in 1955, with Julie Bovasso originally as Claire and later as Solange.
 Bovasso won the first best actress Obie Award for The Maids.

 Minos Volanakis directed the play at the Oxford Playhouse in 1963.
 This production was reprised in 1964 in a double bill with Bertolt Brecht's The Exception and the Rule.

 In 1969, the Maribor Slovene National Theatre staged the play, with Bogdana Bratuž as Solange and Milena Muhič as Claire, directed by Janez Križaj.

 The play was revived in London at the Greenwich Theatre in 1973 with the actresses Vivien Merchant as Madame, Glenda Jackson as Solange and Susannah York as Claire.
 This production was filmed as part of the American Film Theatre series in 1974, directed by Christopher Miles and photographed by Douglas Slocombe.
 Miles and Slocombe planned the 12-day shoot with a single camera which could track anywhere over the set, and deliberately implemented many of Genet's theatrical devices for the film.

 The 1987 Royal Shakespeare Company's production at The Barbican (The Pit) was directed by Gerard Murphy, designed by David Ultz and starred Miles Anderson as Claire, Gerard Murphy as Solange, and Patrick Bailey as Madam.
 It was twinned with Deathwatch with the same actors.

 Clare Davidson directed it at Dublin Theatre Festival; subsequently at The Lyric Theatre Studio Hammersmith on 12 October 1981 with Mark Rylance as Madame.